Objectway/super-gigi/README.md

   - default: `null`
   - type: `string`

-In this case the element is hided by  `display: none;` and will have the property: `display: inherit` only for the selected media query range.
+In this case the element is hidden by  `display: none;` and will have the property: `display: inherit` only for the selected media query range.
 Example: